lucasm/lucasm/README.md

   </ul>

-For contractual reasons, my GitHub profile highlights only open source and public projects.
+For contractual reasons, my GitHub profile highlights only open source and public projects